 But this isn't the case any longer.
 Socialism (i.e., the state owns and plans the economy, and it controls production, not individuals) appeared late in history, and it rested on artificial recipes, trying to diagnose and repair the perceived weaknesses of capitalism, by centralized authority, and without considering our diversity as humans.
 It has been a failure.
 In turn, capitalism in liberal democracies has been re-based on the concept of free markets (although capitalism can exist without free markets and free markets can exist without capitalism, as we see in China).
 We may be better served probably if we ditched these "-isms" altogether and referred to modern successful economies as free market economies, i.e., the natural state of economic organization, which does consider our diversity as humans.
 Free market may be Occam's razor for modern economics and one may make the same statement about liberal democracy on the political side.
 While simpler conceptually, both free markets and liberal democracies need lots of effort to maintain them.
 By switching to the couple (free market, liberal democracy) we can then make some progress and ask for example: At this moment of the economy would supply-side or demand-side methods work better?
 What should the Federal Reserve do at this moment? ... and most importantly for our topic, How will AI impact ALL these questions?

 The index of economic freedom, funded by the Heritage Foundation and the Wall Street Journal, is a yearly ranking of the world's nations with respect to the economic freedom their people enjoy.
 Will you be surprised if the U.S. is not among the top 10 nations!?
-Below you will see the index for 2017, and also a video presentation of the 2016 index.
-You will see that all nations have some governmental intervention in the markets, no nation has a pure free market economy.
+Below you will see the index for 2017, and also a video presentation of the evolution of the index.
+All nations have some governmental intervention in the markets, no nation has a pure free market economy.
 Nevertheless, the economists who are behind the calculation of this index generally agree that there is a positive correlation between free markets and economic well being.

 Based on our fixation with the way AI will alter the world economies, two nations with high indexes stand out: Hong Kong and Estonia.
 Hong Kong is an amazing experiment in human history: the closest to a free market (it's been at the top of the rankings for more than two decades) and a neighbor to Shenzhen, mainland China's version of Silicon Valley, where AI is bound to make a formidable stand within the most watched area of China.
 Hong Kong has almost no government regulations, almost no tariffs, strong property rights, and with one of the highest GDPs in the world as well, it has a vibrant access to global trade.
 Estonia, a former Soviet republic with a Communist government until the 1989 collapse of Communism, has had an remarkable turnaround and will be one of our best examples for the use of technology to provide intelligent access to government services; we'll dedicate some time to its experiments and their implementations in the article Identity and Trust.
 On the other end of the spectrum, there are countries which are considered "repressed"."
 These countries have virtually no economic freedoms.
 To no one's surprise, the most repressed is North Korea (ranked 180th), with Venezuela (179th) and Cuba (178th) rounding out the bottom of the rankings.